 Russia is so large that you don’t want to visit the country in a hurry.
 From the city centre in Red Square, Lenin’s’ Mausoleum, you can visit its department stores, lined with luxury shops, cafeterias offering mysterious delicacies such as the “herring in a fur coat.”

 From its lovely metropolis, Budapest, the city of lights, to the scattered quaint villages and stunning scenery, Hungary creates a strong sense of history at every turn.

 While everyone flocks to Budapest, which is aptly compared to Paris or Prague, for everything to do and places to visit in the capital, there are many UNESCO World Heritage Sites in Hungary and some real nice gems remain concealed in the countryside.

 Venture further into the country and encounter cities and towns of all shapes and sizes that have preserved their classic old attractions, many of which display influences from several cultures, including Italian Renaissance designers and invading Turkish armies.

-If you’re looking to visit an eastern European destination that offers unspoilt nature and historic cities, then Croatia is for you, check out this 2 week Croatia itinerary for inspiration.
-Its principal port, Zagreb is home to some of the country’s best museums, restaurants, art galleries and luxury shopping.
+If you’re looking to visit an eastern European destination that offers unspoiled nature and historic cities, then Croatia is for you, check out this 2 week Croatia itinerary for inspiration.
+Its principal port, Zagreb is home to some of the country’s best museums, restaurants, art galleries, and luxury shopping.

 Croatia also boasts one of the most raucous coastlines in Europe.
-Its centuries-old harbour cities are lined with extraordinarily boisterous cafes, nightspots and excellent water sports including scuba diving, windsurfing and water skiing.
+Its centuries-old harbor cities are lined with extraordinarily boisterous cafes, nightspots and excellent water sports including scuba diving, windsurfing and water skiing.
 Tough decision when comes the time to pick between Split or Dubrovnik!

 On its Adriatic coastline, the country’s blissful islands are a haven for yacht owners and beautiful villas, perfect for those wanting to relax and enjoy the Mediterranean sunshine.